Our research is editorially independent but we may earn a commission for purchases made through our links.

 Only about an hour from Miami’s top attractions, you can embrace tiny home living in this tiny house in Key Largo, where you’ll be located within a private community with two beach areas, a boat ramp and a heated swimming pool.
 Enjoy beach volleyball, let the kids loose at the children’s play area and entertain at the gazebo with two large dining tables.
 Active travelers will appreciate the two kayaks and standup paddleboards for guests.

-The oldest operating guesthouse in Key West, the Island City House Hotel boasts a rich history, a part of the Key West Historic Market Tour.
+Technically this is no longer listed on Airbnb, but the oldest operating guesthouse in Key West, the Island City House Hotel boasts a rich history, a part of the Key West Historic Market Tour.
 The three-story Victorian mansion was originally built as a private home for a wealthy Charleston merchant family in 1880, then converted into a hotel in 1912 in anticipation of the railroad’s arrival.
 The suite is furnished with Victorian antiques, lace curtains and hardwood floors, while a sparkling pool, infrared sauna and large sunning deck are adding perks.

 Discover a prime location at this Key West gem, just a short walk from Mallory Square, Duval Street and Zachary Taylor Park, popular for swimming, snorkeling and relaxing on hammocks.
 The one-bedroom unit is located in a gated community, which has a heated pool, while the covered deck is perfect for enjoying a glass of wine or a cup of coffee.
 If you want to cruise on two wheels, there’s rental bikes available.